0sey0/0sey0/README.md

 - 🔭 I’m currently working on ...
 Being Healthy
 - 🌱 I’m currently learning ...
 Nothing
 - 👯 I’m looking to collaborate on ...
-Robots
+User Experience in daily life
 - 🤔 I’m looking for help with ...
 Nothing
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... email